jawerty/pagen/README.md

 Importing javascript and/or css libraries (from [cdnjs]<http://cdnjs.com>) *note: Multiple library imports must be separated by '_' underscores.
 ```
 $ pagen red --library angular.js
 ```
-^This will import a website with the angular.js cdn already in the head.
+The command above will import a website with the angular.js cdn already in the head.

-Multiple libraries
+Importing multiple libraries
 ```
 $ pagen blue --library angular.js_jade_socket.io
 ```